prividentity/PrivateIdentity-Oldd/EXEMPT-FROM-PRIVACY-OBLIGATIONS.md

 S. Streit, B. Streit, and S. Suffian, “Privacy-Enabled Biometric Search,” Aug.
 2017.
 [Link](https://arxiv.org/abs/1708.04726)

 **DHS:  Risks and Opportunities of Contactless Biometrics.**<br>
-_IARPA launched the HECTOR R&D program in 2017 and reported that law enforcement agencies and private sector companies may, “leverage these new forms of Personal Identifying Information (PII) without encroaching on civil liberties…”_<br>
+_IARPA launched the Homomorphic Encryption Computing Techniques with Overhead Reduction (HECTOR) R&D program in 2017 and reported that law enforcement agencies and private sector companies may, “leverage these new forms of Personal Identifying Information (PII) without encroaching on civil liberties…”_<br>
 “Risks and Opportunities of Contactless Biometrics.”
 US Office of the Director of National Intelligence.
 (9/2017) Public-Private Analytic Exchange Program.
 Retrieved 3/20/2020 from https://www.hsdl.org/?abstract&did=809318.
 Page 3.

 **Wikipedia:  Private Biometrics**<br>